-Before You Access a Queensland Urban Utilities Controlled Worksite
+Before You Access an Urban Utilities Controlled Worksite

-The following instructions must be followed by contractors prior to arriving on a Queensland Urban Utilities controlled worksite:
+The following instructions must be followed by contractors prior to arriving on an Urban Utilities controlled worksite:

 Establish Contractor Classification & Requirements